HovKlan-DH/HovText/README.md

 I am struggling with the hotkey manager I am using, HotkeyListener.
 I have tried doing the hotkey management myself but failed in getting this right.
 I then stumpled on the HotkeyListener which is really nice as it has a method for catching key combinations for new hotkeys and then convert that to a string, so it can be saved and restored from registry.
 I like this but for some weird reason I cannot use the `CTRL+½` combination, which I used previously so I am really curious if this is something I have done wrong or if it is an error in HotkeyListener.
 Also it seems impossible for me to update the hotkey on-the-fly without it still registring the old hotkey.

-So the hotkey thing is currently a little messu I will admit and I wuld love some feedback on it, if this can be done differently - either fixing the problem or suggestion on an alternative hotkey manager?
+So the hotkey thing is currently a little messy I will admit and I would really appreciate some feedback on it, if this can be done differently - either fixing the problem with the library or maybe help me doing this myself with my own code, so I do not need to include a DLL file?

 ## Todo